IrwinLi2014/tandem-repeats-browser/README.md

 A more recommended way is to test through its web user interface, which dynamically displays all found repeats after storing their indices.

-Launch the server using the following:
+Launch the server locally using the following:

 > python2 server.py